 1. Croyde, Devon

-If you like beaches, this one’s for you; some of the county’s most stunning coastline is in Devon.
+If you like beaches, this one’s for you; some of the county’s most stunning coastline is in Devon (we dive into that here).
 If you take your time to walk a mile or so away from the car parks along coastal pathways, you will be rewarded with large secluded beaches, secret coves and hidden sandy stretches such as Gara Rock Beach and Mattiscombe Sands on the South coast.

 If you’re feeling more active there are some fantastic surf spots in Devon to take advantage of, most notably the glorious sandy stretch of Croyde Bay in North Devon, considered to be Devon’s capital for surf addicts.
 And if that’s not enough, you can stretch your legs with a hike along the stunning wild coastal cliffs of the UNESCO world heritage Jurassic coast.

 Feeling inspired?
 Check out our 3-day Devon Surf Weekend in Croyde, North Devon, which includes guided hikes, surf lessons, yoga classes and even a vegan cooking class.

 The clue’s in the name with this one, miles of stunning scenery dotted with irresistible lakes, The Lake District in Cumbria is the perfect place to enjoy the great outdoors.
 Lake Windermere is the largest body of water in the Lake District and the perfect place to water ski, wakeboard, canoe and kayak – or take a scenic boat trip.

 If water isn’t your thing, there are plenty of other activities to enjoy, from climbing to abseiling to taking in the rolling countryside views while you hike the many trails.
 Our latest Detour trip offers you a taste of all of this.
 Throw in some quaint village pubs and you have yourself one the most perfect UK staycations.